rb80/oracle-hospitality-integration-platform-bootcamp-customers/basic-setup.md

 3. If the clientId and clientSecret are already known to you, then stop here
 4. If you don't know the clientId and clientSecret then click `Reissue` to recreate the clientSecret.
 Jot this down.

-The Oracle team will demonstrate what it looks like for a partner to Add Environment and for a customer to approve that partner's access.

 ## 4. Authentication Flows (background)

 Oracle Hospitality APIs are protected by oAuth2.
 There are two "flows" used in Oracle Hospitality APIs: Client Credentials, and Resource Owner.
 These flows refer to which credentials are needed to obtain an oAuth token.